TWChennai/kotlin-workshop/specifics/06-sealed-class.md

 ```
 But here we have to create Error, Loading states with dummy SomeData assuming we are fetching it from network.

+We can achieve this using Sealed classes and when expressions

 ```kotlin
 sealed class ScreenState {
     data class Error(val message: String) : ScreenState()